huan/gas-freshdesk/README.md

 I made lots of freshdesk api calls in gas in order to transfer emails in my gmail to tickets in my daily life.
 Most of them is bizplan with attachments.

 I found Freshdesk API is very hard to use and debug in gas, especialy with attachments.
-Wrote more code is like a total mass.
-So I decided to moduliza it to GasFreshdesk module.
+Wrote more code is like a total mess.
+So I decided to modulize it to GasFreshdesk module.

 ### What is GasFreshdesk looks like?

-GasFreshdesk is very clean to use and look.
+GasFreshdesk is very clean and easy to use.

 ```javascript
 var MyFreshdesk = new Freshdesk('https://mikebo.freshdesk.com', 'Jrg0FQNzX3tzuHbiFjYQ')